kleqing/Vaio-VGN-NS240E-Hackintosh/README.md

   ![Screenshot](Screenshots/Bootloader7.png)

+* ⚠ Attention: Please choose resolution if your GPU doesn't support by Apple

 ## Chameleon Wizard
 * You can choose like me or you can custom it for yourself.
 Here is my Chameleon.Boot.plist